digital-asset/docs.daml.com/docs/2.10.0/docs/query/pqs-user-guide.rst

 Observability
 -------------

-This describes observability features of PQS, which are designed to help you monitor health and performance of the application.
+This page describes observability features of PQS, which are designed to help you monitor health and performance of the application.

 Underlying Mechanism
 ~~~~~~~~~~~~~~~~~~~~